+Anstrana.
 "I beg to enclose you a Post-office order for 1l.
-55. 6d. for bacon; the quality is very excellent, and quite to my taste."
-"I like the cheese much, and I have no doubt the bacon will nove as mode as in former times."
+5s.
+6d. for bacon; the quality is very excellent, and quite to my taste."
+"I like the cheese much, and I have no doubt the bacon will prove as good as in former times."
+"The bacon you sent me is excellent; I shall recommend it to friends."